All The ‘Anthem’ Information From EA Play: Javelins, Combo Attacks, No Loot Boxes, Release Date, And More

 The Ranger is a generalized suit designed for up-close and personal combat.
 It has a large club like melee weapon plus an ultimate that fires an arsenal of missiles.

 The Colossus is the heavy suit that brings the big guns to the fight, like a mortar.
-It is also capable of deploying a shield to protect itself against heavy damage while its melee ability is a ground slam that does damage to multiple enemies in an area.
+It is also capable of deploying a shield to protect itself against heavy damage, while its melee ability is a ground slam that does damage to multiple enemies in an area.

 Not much was shown of the Interceptor beyond it being a lighter, more maneuverable Javelin.
 The exosuit was not present in the four-player Anthem gameplay segment.

 Meanwhile, the Storm suit appears to utilize an electromagnetic field to hover and fly plus suggested unknown electricity-based abilities.
-The gameplay trailer does show a Destiny blink-like ability to quickly teleport a short distance.
+The gameplay trailer does show a Destiny-like blink ability to quickly teleport a short distance.

 Players will be able to freely swap between the different Javelin types in Anthem, but only outside of missions.
 This means only one character will need to be created to get access to everything.